georgemillard/python-django-notes/linode-hosting-notes.md

 # ... with appropriate permissions - may be needed
 chmod-socket    = 664
 uid = user
-gid = group
+gid = www-data
 # clear environment on exit
 vacuum          = true
 ```

-Create the sockets folder and ensure your user has write access to it. `/sockets rwxrwxr-x root:devs`
+Create the sockets folder with the following permissions. `/sockets rwxrwxr-x root:www-data`

 Then we can run with `uwsgi --ini mysite_uwsgi.ini`

+#### 502 Bad Gateway Error!!!

+1. Test by setting permissions on test_project/sockets to 777, and on mysite.sock to 777 (within the ini file)
+If this solves the issue, then you have a permission issue.
+In your .ini file check your `uid` is set to your user, and `gid` to `www-data` for nginx's user.
+If there is still a problem, see the following:

 __Solution!!!__